 Long Story Short - we RARELY do them.

 We are not here to make it easier for owners to abandon animal they can, could and should be taking responsibility for.

 We have a limited number of foster homes and a limited budget of donations - and millions of shelter animals die every year.
-We prefer to pull from shelters as those animals have NOBODY where your animal has you.
+We prefer to pull from shelters as those animals have NOBODY - where your animal should have you fighting for it.

 Also, we have to be on the other side of a surrender.
 Owners walk away and we are left with a terrified animal - we have to watch that animal panic, look for you as the former owner and their whole world, and fall into a depression as they realize they have been abandoned.
 Some animals take it better than others.
-But it’s never easy on our volunteers or fosters and we have to protect their mental health as well.
+It’s never easy on our volunteers or fosters and we have to protect their mental health as well.

+Responsibility.
 There are very very few legitimate reasons to surrender an animal.
 Examples could be an owner takes a fall and is physically unable to care for an animal, military deployment, moving out of the country (not moving in the same city find housing that will take a pet), owner death.
 90 percent of the owner surrender requests we get the animal isn't spayed/neutered or children in the home are not being taught to respect the pet.
 Usually owners have not worked with a legitimate positive reinforcement trainer or discussed meds with their vet.

-If you do feel you need to surrender your animal, making sure that animal is medically clear is Step 1.
-Is the animal UTD on vaccines, neutered, and have you spoken to a qualified vet about any behavioral issues and medications that may help?
+If you do feel you need to surrender your animal, making sure that animal is medically clear is absolutely Step 1.
+Is the animal UTD on vaccines, neutered/spayed, and have you spoken to a qualified vet about any behavioral issues and medications that may help?
 We can count on one hand where a truly responsible owner needed to surrender a pet.

 (If you are unable to afford vetting, please contact us and we will do our best to advise - please consider vet expenses prior to adopting an animal.
 Please also understand if we go through your facebook feed and see you get your nails done, buy lotto tickets, drink alcohol, go out to dinner, smoke, that it's really hard for us to politely listen to you tell us you can't afford vet care.)

 For example - if an animal is being owner surrendered for urinating in the house, has the animal been cleared for a bladder infection, bladder stones, and is the animal fixed?
 If the animal is being surrendered for behavioral problems, is the animal getting enough exercise - could a dog walking service help?
 Could food puzzle toys and games help mentally stimulate a dog which can be just as important as physical exercise!